Dear Prospective Applicant:

 Proposals must be received by Housing and Grants Management staff no later that 5:00 p.m.
 (Postmark will not be accepted)

-Staff, Commission and City Council questions/requests for information are summarized and sent to applicants
+Staff, Commission, and City Council questions/requests for information are submitted to staff by 12:00 noon.
+Questions/requests for information sent to applicants by 5:00 p.m.

 Applicant responses to questions due no later than 5:00 p.m.

-Senior Citizens Commission review and recommendations on senior-specific public service applications
+Senior Citizens Commission: Review and make recommendations on senior-specific public service applications

 One-Year Action Plan sent to HUD